Cloud Key Management 101: Cryptographic Keys and Algorithms

 The top cloud security threat in 2022 is insufficient identity, credential, access, and key management.
 Key Management Systems (KMS), including hardware security modules and other cryptographic tools, are commonly used to address this threat.

 While different KMS offerings provide varying capabilities and features, they typically leverage common, foundational components to achieve optimal key management.
-This blog, derived from CSA’s recently released cloud key management micro-training course, discusses cryptographic keys and algorithms and the differences between the types of encryption they offer.
+This blog, derived from CSA’s recently released cloud key management Cloud Infrastructure Security course, discusses cryptographic keys and algorithms and the differences between the types of encryption they offer.
 You can dive deeper into cloud key management by signing up for the course here.

 Definition of Cryptographic Algorithms and Cryptographic Keys